SDC-Willow/questions-answers-service/README.md

 *Relational Database*

-The service uses a MySQL DBMS with 2+ million of entries.
-For the ETL process, SCP copy was used to load the csv data into the database.
+The service uses a MySQL DBMS with 10 million of entries.
+For the ETL process, SCP copy was used to load/seed the csv data into the database.
 * Indexed tables in database and to improve query times from 4 seconds to 5 - 7 miliseconds

 *RESTFUL API*